 Those wanting to hear about how consumers, parents and the public should interpret media and marketing, how experts and scientists can connect with the public, and why science activism is necessary in the pursuit of social justice, will value her perspective.
 Senapathy has spoken to diverse audiences, ranging from industry insiders and farmers, to secular and skeptic groups.
-She regularly contributes to Forbes.
-You can also find her Facebook page here.
+Find her on Facebook and Twitter.

 She speaks on a variety of topics, including:

 - The Misinformation Hydra and how (not to) slay it

 - Food system myths (food science, preservatives, organic, “GMOs,” chemophobia)

 - Why “GMO” is a social justice issue